codeforkjeff/orgtree/README.md

 Background
 ----------

 A good discussion of closure tables can be found in Bill Karwin's book, [SQL Antipatterns](http://pragprog.com/book/bksqla/sql-antipatterns).
-In a nutshell, this design makes it easy to fetch a subtree in a single query, without having to use recursion, as is the case with the more typical "naive" approach of storing a foreign key to a parent in each node record.
-This is highly performant for deep trees, although there are drawbacks as well (namely, having to maintain a large table containing all ancestor-descendent relationships).
+In a nutshell, this design makes it particularly easy to fetch a subtree in a single query.
+In contrast, the more typical "naive" approach of storing a foreign key to the node's parent in each record requires recursion and a query per node traversal.
+Closure tables are much more performant for deep trees, the main drawback being the large table containing all ancestor-descendent relationships.

 The code in this repository is a simplified, more generic version of code I wrote for a work project.
 It doesn't contain any views or user interfaces, only a models.py file and tests.py to demonstrate usage.